aiidateam/aiida-core/docs/source/howto/installation.rst

     .. tab-item:: psql_dos

-        To fully backup the data stored for a profile using the ``psql_dos`` backend, you should restore the associated database and file repository.
+        To fully backup the data stored for a profile using the ``core.psql_dos`` backend, you should restore the associated database and file repository.

         **PostgreSQL database**